xram64/melvor-mod-pinned-drops/.dev/Notes.md

  *    ✓ List sorting options: "By Order Received", "By Category", "By Value", "Alphabetical".
  *    ✓ Whether to show decimals in combat XP gains (or round).
  *  - Adjust formatting for drops list.
- *    - Move panel to far right of window?
+ *    - Move panel or add setting to allow for adjustment.
+ *      - [BUG] Panel goes off-screen on mobile.
  *    - Display a faint highlight or border around each line on hover.
  *    - When sorted "By Category", add small section header lines above each category.
  *      - Add a new `Notif`s field "firstInSection" to flag the first element of each category in `dropCounts`,